funcx-faas/helm-chart/README.md

   pullPolicy: Always
 ```

-### Additional config
-[are these values that are defaulted in funcx/values.yaml and can be overridden in
-deployed_values/values.yaml?]

-There are a few values that can be set to adjust the deployed system
+Here are some more values that can be set to adjust the deployed system
-configuration

-Here are some values that can be overriden:
+configuration:

 | Value                          | Desciption                                                          | Default           |
 | ------------------------------ | ------------------------------------------------------------------- | ----------------- |